pnp/custom-learning-office-365/installation/README.md

 ## Installation Options

-There are two manual installation options for Microsoft 365 Learning Pathways.
+There are two manual installation options for Microsoft 365 Learning Pathways *the minimal install
+*The site template installation

 ### Minimal Install

-This will install the webpart and set it up for use in your tenant.
+The minimal install will install the webpart and set it up for use in your tenant.
 This will not create any pages other than the admin page and viewer page.
 Please follow the [Minimal Installation Overview](README.md#Minimal-Installation-Overview) for instructions.

 ### Site Template Installation (formerly via LookBook)